-- To elect the three Class I director nominees specifically named in the proxy statement, each to serve for a term of three years. - To hold an advisory vote on the compensation paid by the Company to its named executive officers (the "say-on-pay proposal"). - To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2024. - To amend the Second Restated Certificate of Incorporation, as amended and corrected (the "Charter"), to declassify the Board of Directors (the "Board") of the Company (the "Charter Amendment"). - To consider any other business properly brought before the Annual Meeting.
+- To elect the three Class I director nominees specifically named in the proxy statement, each to serve for a term of three years. - To hold an advisory vote on the compensation paid by the Company to its named executive officers (the "say-on-pay proposal"). - To hold an advisory vote on the frequency of advisory votes on executive compensation in the future. - To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2024. - To amend the Second Restated Certificate of Incorporation, as amended and corrected (the "Charter"), to declassify the Board of Directors (the "Board") of the Company (the "Charter Amendment"). - To consider any other business properly brought before the Annual Meeting.